 The weapons and combat systems are still very very early in development, are currently not fully implemented, and are being discussed constantly in the Discord with regard to how they’ll work.
 What you see in-game currently is subject to great change, and should not be considered the final implementation of a system.

 Each weapon has a left- and right- mouse button attack.
-The mouse-left attack can be considered a ‘light’ attack, while the mouse-right attack is heavier and consumes stamina.
-Some weapons, such as the axe I’m currently wielding in the screenshot above, don’t show an icon for the mouse-right attack, but do still have one.
+The mouse-left attack can be considered a ‘light’ attack, while the mouse-right attack is heavier and usually consumes stamina.
+Some weapons, namely staves, have a second ability activated by pressing 1 in the hotbar.
+The ability will replace whatever item is in that hotbar slot when you equip the weapon.

 Each weapon has its own 'style'.
 The sword attacks are very mobile, whereas the hammer is stationary.
 Ranged requires good aim, and the magical attacks can do things like destroy blocks.
 The slower weapons have a couple of points higher base damage, while the faster weapons have slightly lower base stats but hit more often.
 Most creatures in the game are stationary when attacking, but you will find more mobile enemies in the dungeons and might want to switch to a different weapon to deal with those.

 Currently the only thing that changes when you level up is that you’ll get a few more health points.
-This can be difficult to notice as by default your health and stamina bars don’t show numbers; you can change this in the Interface tab of the Settings -
+If the health and stamina bars aren't showing numbers, you can change this in the Interface tab of the Settings.

 Whether you’re able to see the level of a creature depends on your own level; anything significantly above you in level will show as a skull icon.
 Creatures close to your level will have their level number visible; if they’re white they’re considered a fair challenge, and if red, maybe a little too high.